 Latest updates from 2022

-We also co-founded a task force in WindEurope and established a joint industry programme together with the Carbon Trust and ten energy peers to develop a common standard for measuring life cycle emissions from offshore wind farms.
+- We co-founded a task force in WindEurope and established a joint industry programme together with the Carbon Trust and ten energy peers to develop a common standard for measuring life cycle emissions from offshore wind farms.

 - Almost all our strategic suppliers (>90 %) disclosed their emissions data to CDP.
 40 % have now set or committed to setting a science-based target (up from 0 % in 2020).
 More than 69 % have adopted 100 % renewable electricity or committed to doing so by the end of 2025 (up from 21 % in 2020).